gretaja/pyvisdmc/doc/components.md

 Data type: string.

 ### Outputs
-Submenu for analysis of either energies or geometries.
+Submenu for analysis of either energies or geometries (not seen by user, but documented).
 Error message if user did not input “energies” or “geometries.”
-Data type: ???
+Data type: string

 ### Talks to:
 Energies analysis submenu